-- The cumulative number of sites that have post construction BMPs discharging into the City of Westbrook's MS4 - A summary of the number of sites that have post construction BMPs discharging into the City of Westbrook's MS4 that were reported to the municipality - The number of sites with documented functioning post construction BMPs - The number of sites that required routine maintenance or remedial action to ensure that the post construction BMP is functioning as intended
+- The cumulative number of sites that have post construction BMPs discharging into the City of Westbrook's MS4

+- A summary of the number of sites that have post construction BMPs discharging into the City of Westbrook's MS4 that were reported to the municipality - The number of sites with documented functioning post construction BMPs - The number of sites that required routine maintenance or remedial action to ensure that the post construction BMP is functioning as intended

-Activities Completed During Permit Year 5: In Permit Year 5 the City had 16 post construction sites disturbing one acre or more.
+Activities Completed During Permit Year 6: In Permit Year 6 the City had 13 post construction sites disturbing one acre or more.
 The Westbrook Post Construction Ordinance requires property owners of sites that disturb more than one acre of land to submit annual reports prepared by a qualified post-construction stormwater inspector to the City Engineer ensuring that all stormwater BMPs have been properly inspected and maintained and noting any deficiencies.
+We are currently in the process of acquiring delinquent reports for PY 6 and anticipate being in possession of those reports by the end of October.

 Activity at these sites, including report submission and inspections, is tracked in the spreadsheet included in Appendix H.